leehblue/texpander/README.md

 # Texpander

-A simple text expander for Linux.
-It is sort of like Autokey, except it works of text files that you put in you `~/.texpander` directory.
+Texpander is a simple text expander for Linux.
+It is sort of like Autokey, except it works off of text files that you put in you `~/.texpander` directory.
 Texpander is a bash script that uses xclip, xdotool, and zenity to let you type an abbreviation for something and it expands to whatever you have in the matching text file.

 ## Installation